threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 We consider the ThreeFold Technology as the missing foundational layer for a decentralized internet.
 Basically any IT workload can run on top of the TFGrid.

 ![](https://github.com/threefoldfoundation/info_threefold_pub/blob/development/wiki/tfgrid/grid_concepts/img/missing_layer_.jpg)

-#### Thin Provisioning

-This **project** intends to benefit from the decentralised storage and compute capabilities developed in the ThreeFold Grid to do Thin Provisioning of any blockchain node deployment in the Polkadot ecosystem.

-In order to get a thin provisioning efficiently done, we need a way to start a filesystem in a well known existing state and modify this filesystem without modifying existing original layer.

-Using 0-db database, we can give access to a database populated with a well known state of a filesystem.
-This database should be available only in read-only access in order to avoid any part to modify it.
-This database can be read by multiple reader in the same time.

-While using this layer as base image, it will be possible to expose a remote filesystem available only in read-only, by using a solution like overlayfs, we can mount a write-layer locally, which will enable read-write without touching the source filesystem.

-## Project Overview :page_facing_up:

-### Overview

-#### Introduction

-**SubDAO is a Cross-chain Platform built by SubDAO Labs to link DAO and DApp on Polkadot.**  It will be the infrastructure to maintain DAO and to connect DApp with DAO in the world of Web3.0 powered by Substrate and Polkadot.

-The SubDAO will run as a parachain to provide specific services.
-The various DAO templates and SubDAO Airfone will alleviate the burden on developers to maintain DAOs and to create very DApps linked with DAOs.

-The initial governors of a DAO can easily create a cross-chain DAO by only a few clicks without any tech skills at all.
-Developers who are willing to build DApps can give the governance to communities by using SubDAO to create the very DAO connected to DApp through SubDAO Airfone.

 #### Integration